TUB-DVG/wissen-digital-ewb/02_work_doc/Cookbook_Django_TUB_2021.md

 python3 manage.py startapp tools_over
 ```
 ### add model (class) to models.py of the new app
+- and delete the class form form the models.py, when moving class from one app to another
+- ATTENTION: the table and data from the former app will wiped from the data base by doing the migration

 ### activate models of the new app
 - in settings.py of the main